Bruges Garter Book

-The Bruges Garter Book is a 15th-century illuminated manuscript containing portraits of the founder knights of the Order of the Garter.
-It was made to the order of William Bruges (c.
-1375-1450), Garter King of Arms, and constitutes the first armorial covering members of the Order.
-It has been held since 1883 by the British Library (formerly the British Museum Library) in London under catalogue reference Stowe MS 594, indicating its former existence within the Library of the Dukes of Buckingham at Stowe House.
+The Bruges Garter Book is a 15th-century Anglo-Norman illuminated manuscript containing portraits of the founder knights of the Order of the Garter.
+It was created sometime between about 1430 to 1440, probably in London, to the order of William Bruges (c.
+1375–1450), Garter King of Arms, and constitutes the first armorial covering members of the Order.
+It has been held since 1883 by the British Library (formerly the British Museum Library) in London under catalogue reference Stowe MS 594, indicating its former existence within the Library of the Dukes of Buckingham at Stowe House in Buckinghamshire.

-Origin

-It was made between about 1430 to 1440, probably in London.

 Description

 The cover probably dates to the years following 1600, of brown leather tooled in gold-leaf with a floriated pattern, measuring 385 × 285 mm.
-The text is in Latin, written in a gothic and gothic cursive hand.
-It contains 27 full page miniatures in pen and watercolour, of which 26 depict standing knights displaying on a panel sitting on the ground to their right hand sides the heraldic escutcheons appertaining to their successors in the same Garter stall in St George's Chapel, Windsor Castle.
+The text is in Anglo-Norman, written in a gothic and gothic cursive hand.
+It contains 27 full-page miniatures in pen and watercolour, of which 26 depict standing knights displaying on a panel sitting on the ground to their right-hand sides the heraldic escutcheons appertaining to their successors in the same Garter stall in St George's Chapel, Windsor Castle.
 The remaining page depicts William Bruges himself in the dress of Garter King of Arms kneeling before St George, the patron of the Order.